wajdi0mk/Mini-Web-Projects/README.md

 # Mini-Web-Projects
-Those projects are buided by me to get you dive into my knowledge
+Those projects are built by me to get you dive into my knowledge